CebAI: Centre for Creativity enabled by AI

 Sign up to our monthly newsletter here to keep up to date

-Sport Sparks is an app which uses AI algorithms to help coaches be more creative.
+Sport Sparks is an app which uses AI algorithms to inspire brilliant sports coaching.
 Visit the Sport Sparks website to find out more.

 Our Purpose